These resources are provided for informational purposes only. Please read all disclosures as you use these services at your own risk.

 About the Charging Stations:

-- Level 1: Slow-charging (120V); expectation the vehicle will be there most of the day.
+- Level 1 (120V): Slow-charging; expectation is that the vehicle will be there most of the day.

 - Electricity is not free, service provided by the Burlington Electric Department.